Run Rabbit Run (film): Plot

 Sarah, a divorced fertility doctor, celebrates her daughter Mia's seventh birthday.
 The pair find a rabbit at their house, which Mia grows attached to.
-The night of Mia's birthday, they are joined by Peter, Mia's father; Denise, Peter's new partner, and Toby, Denise's three-year-old son.
+The night of Mia's birthday, they are joined by Mia's father Peter, his new partner Denise, and Denise's three-year-old son Toby.
 While playing, Mia screams when Toby hits her on the head.
-Sarah angrily rebukes Toby and Denise, but Peter smooths things over.
+Sarah angrily rebukes Toby and Denise, but Denise smooths things over by asking if Mia wants cake.
 Later at night, Sarah attempts to send the rabbit over their garden wall, but it bites her.
 Sarah realises that Mia saw her try to get rid of the rabbit.

 Starting the next morning, Mia's behaviour grows strange.
 She becomes intermittently unresponsive, and starts wearing a self-made rabbit mask that she refuses to take off when Sarah asks.
-At school, Mia hides in a playground tube in fear, but denies that she's being bullied.
+At school, Mia hides in a playground tube in fear, but denies that she is being bullied.
 Mia says she misses her grandmother, Joan, whom Sarah is estranged from and whom Mia has never met.

 When Mia asks for family photos to make a family tree, Sarah finds a childhood photo of herself and her younger sister; Mia claims to be in the photo.
 While Mia's behaviour becomes more erratic, Sarah starts hallucinating, her nightmares grow more intense, and the rabbit bite on her hand becomes infected.

 Due to Mia's insistence on seeing Joan, Sarah takes her to visit the assisted living home where she lives.
 Joan, who has dementia, refers to Mia as "Alice", which Mia reacts strongly to.
 Sarah forcefully separates the two, and injures Mia's hand when trying to control her.
 Afterward, Sarah hurts her own hand to mirror the injury.
 Sarah learns from Mia's schoolteacher that there are disturbing drawings on the underside of Mia's homework, and Sarah realises that all of Mia's artwork at home has similar drawings.